Braid variety cluster structures, I: 3D plabic graphs: Invariance under moves

-Suppose that $i_{d-2}=j$, $i_{d-1}=j+1$, and $i_d=j$ for some $j\in I$.
-In $\PD(\up{d-3})$, the dots $(i,j)$, $(i',j+1)$, $(i'',j+2)$ are located in $\prec$-increasing order, i.e., we have $i<i'<i''$.
-The restriction of $\PD(\up{d})$ to the rows $j,j+1,j+2$ and columns $i,i',i''$, however, could be any permutation in $S_3$.
-If this permutation is the identity, then the crossings $d-2,d-1,d$ are all solid, a contradiction.
 For each of the remaining five permutations in $S_3$, the corresponding graphs $\Gubr$ and $\Gubrp$ are shown in \cref{fig:non-mut-iji}.
 Observe that their restrictions to $[d-3,d]$ have no cycles.
-In some cases, we have $\Gubr=\Gubrp$.
-In the remaining two cases (one of which is obtained from the other by a vertical flip), the sequence of moves \cumv relating $\Gubr$ to $\Gubrp$ is shown in \cref{fig:hard-moves-2}.
-In each of the five cases, there is a unique relabeling bijection $\Jo\cap \{d-2,d-1,d\}\xrasim \Jop\cap \{d-2,d-1,d\}$ preserving the monotone multicurve inside $\PD(\up{d-3})$; it is indicated by colored curves in \cref{fig:non-mut-iji}.
+In cases~(c), (d) and~(e), we have $\Gubr=\Gubrp$.
+Cases~(a) and~(b) are related by vertical reflection.
+The sequence of moves \cumv relating $\Gubr$ to $\Gubrp$ in case~(a) is shown in \cref{fig:hard-moves-2}, and case~(b) is the vertical reflection of this.
+In each of the five cases, there is a unique relabeling bijection $\Jo\cap \{d-2,d-1,d\}\xrasim \Jop\cap \{d-2,d-1,d\}$ preserving the monotone multicurve inside $\PD(\upu{d-3})$; it is indicated by colored curves in \cref{fig:non-mut-iji}.
 Extending the relabeling bijection by the identity map outside the interval $\{d-2,d-1,d\}$, we are done by \cref{lemma:tree}.
 This finishes the proof of \cref{thm:invariance}.